maban/styleguides/_resourceexample/README.md

 **Do not add any links to the content** because the whole thing is wrapped in a link tag, so adding another link will stop it working.

+## Tags

+You can add optional tags to a resource, but they must be from one of the following existing tags:

+* branding
+* frontend
+* voiceandtone
+* writing
+* designlanguage
+* code
+* patterns

+## Adding an image

+If you want to add an image, the dimensions will need to be **800px x 400px**.
+The file size should be no larger than 90KB.
+Save it in the images/screenshots folder, and give it a file name that's the same or similar to the title of the site.

 ## Example

 Here's an example of an example I've added to the _resourceexample folder: